pairen13368227StevenStevenson/realtime-decentralized-dashboard/helpArticles/dashboard/mintFluxTokens.md

 Now that your validator is started you will instantly start generating FLUX tokens of **0.00000001 FLUX per 1 DAM in validator** ~ every 15 seconds with each block.
 This means that your FLUX token balance automatically increases with each block in realtime in your dashboard.

-You will see a realtime Unminted FLUX USDC Balance: an estimate of how much your $FLUX tokens are worth based on real, on-chain USDC multi-route Uniswap data.
+You will see a realtime Unminted FLUX USD Balance: an estimate of how much your $FLUX tokens are worth based on real, on-chain USD multi-route Uniswap data.
 While these FLUX tokens are unminted they exist in the smart contract, not your MetaMask account.

 ![Minting](../../helpArticles/assets/images/pngs/mintingFlux/mintingFlux1.png)